ArweaveTeam/docs.arweave.org-info/mining/setup/hardware.md

 When packing or simply validating the block chain, a slower VDF speed is fine.
 Your non-Mac CPU is likely fast enough.
 The Digital History Associate (DHA) team also operates a few public VDF servers running on M2 processors that are free to use.

 For more information about VDF please see [VDF](../overview/vdf.md) and [Benchmarking](../operations/benchmarking.md).

+## 3.4.4 Dual-CPU Motherboards

+There are several documented performance issues when trying to pack or mine on a dual-CPU motherboard.
+The current recommendation is to pin each node to a single CPU.
+You can also experiment with running multiple nodes on a single server (each one pinned to a different CPU) in order to maximize utilization.
+See [Multiple Nodes, One Server](../operations/multiple-nodes.md) for more information.